Finiteness of formal pushforwards: Background and context

 Given a commutative ring $R$ (not necessarily a domain), recall that an $R$-module $M$ is {\it torsion-free} if no regular element of $R$ annihilates any non-zero element of $M$; or equivalently, if $M \to M \otimes_R K$ is injective, where $K$ is the total ring of fractions of $R$.
 E.g., see \cite[Section~1]{vasc}.
-As in \cite[Partie 4, 20.1.5]{EGA4}, a sheaf of modules $\mc F$ on a scheme $X$ is {\it torsion-free} if the natural homomorphism $\mc F \to \mc F \otimes_{\mc O_X} \mc M_X$ is injective; here $\mc M_X$ is the sheaf of meromorphic functions on $X$.
-This is equivalent to the condition that $\mc F(U)$ is a torsion-free $\mc O_X(U)$-module for every affine open subset $U$ of $X$; thus torsion-freeness is local.
-By \cite[Partie 4, Proposition~20.1.6]{EGA4}, being torsion-free is also equivalent to the condition that every associated point of $\mc F$ is an associated point of $\mc O_X$.
-(Recall from \cite[Partie 2, D\'efinition~3.1.1]{EGA4} that a point $x$ of $X$ is an {\it associated point} of $\mc F$ if the maximal ideal $\frak m_x \subset \mc O_{X,x}$ is an associated prime of the $\mc O_{X,x}$-module $\mc F_x$; i.e., is the annihilator of an element of $\mc F_x$.)
+As in \cite[Partie 4, 20.1.5]{EGA4}, a sheaf of modules $\ms F$ on a scheme $X$ is {\it torsion-free} if the natural homomorphism $\ms F \to \ms F \otimes_{\mc O_X} \mc M_X$ is injective; here $\mc M_X$ is the sheaf of meromorphic functions on $X$.
+This is equivalent to the condition that $\ms F(U)$ is a torsion-free $\mc O_X(U)$-module for every affine open subset $U$ of $X$; thus torsion-freeness is local.
+By \cite[Partie 4, Proposition~20.1.6]{EGA4}, being torsion-free is also equivalent to the condition that every associated point of $\ms F$ is an associated point of $\mc O_X$.
+(Recall from \cite[Partie~2, D\'efinition~3.1.1]{EGA4} that a point $x$ of $X$ is an {\it associated point of} $\ms F$ if the maximal ideal $\frak m_x \subset \mc O_{X,x}$ is an associated prime of the $\mc O_{X,x}$-module $\ms F_x$; i.e., is the annihilator of an element of $\ms F_x$.)
+The {\it associated points of} $X$ are by definition the associated points of $\mc O_X$.
+Thus the associated points of an open subset $U \subseteq X$ are the associated points of $X$ that lie in $U$.